nils-mathieu/piscine-rust/STORY.md

 It was Kevin, whose right hand was stretched before him, a woried look in the eye.
 The two students looked at each other for a couple seconds.

-"Thanks."
-Said Cedric, grateful but unconfortable.
+"Thanks," Cedric said, grateful but unconfortable.
 His pride had taken a serious hit.
-A mere slime had made him panic...
+A mere slime had made him lose composure...
+He had panicked.

 With him having been so annoying for the past thirty minutes, Cedric had forgotten why Kevin had been enrolled into the academy without a title of nobility.
 He *was* capable.

-"Don't worry."
-Simply said Kevin.
+"Don't worry," Kevin simply said.
 "I got your back."